 The Chemex is so special that its recognition goes beyond the coffee community.
 It extends to the scientific and artistic communities.
 It can be found in museums all over the world and most notably in the permanent collection of the Brooklyn Museum, the Corning Museum of Glass, and the Museum of Modern Art (MOMA).
 Back in 1943, just two years after the public release of the first Chemex, it was displayed at MOMA as one of the best-designed products of the year.
 It was also selected by the Illinois Institute of Technology as one of the 100 best-designed products of modern time.

 The uniqueness of the Chemex cannot be understated.
 Now 80 years later, the Chemex is still a preferred brewing method for many.
 It has proven to be tried and true.
 If you’ve never tried a Chemex, we highly recommend it.
 Matt, the owner of Sagebrush will tell you that there is no better way to brew an Ethiopian dry-process cup of coffee than in a Chemex.
-You can also come into the Sagebrush Coffee Shop to try it.
-It will not disappoint.
+Any highly fruited coffee that is benefitted by the clarity of the cup will shine bright with this method!

 Read the next part of this series by clicking below!